paulwizviz/lotterystat/README.md

 # Overview

-A project to create an application named `ebz` to extracts UK national lottery results in CSV format, persists data into SQLite, and performs simple statistical analyses, such as frequency analysis.
+A project to create an application named `ebz` that extracts UK National Lottery results in CSV format, persists data into SQLite, and performs simple statistical analysis.

+## `ebz` Use Cases

+1. Persists draw results on local SQLite database.
+2. Perform statistical analysis of draw.

 ## Disclaimer

 This project uses UK National Lottery draws for illustrative purposes only.
-It is intended to demonstrate software engineering principles, **not** to predict lottery results.
+It is intended to demonstrate software engineering principles and vibe coding, **not** to predict lottery results.

 Please note that this is an evolving project and is subject to changes without prior notice.